 - Make the landlord pay compensation to their tenant

 - Make the landlord do all the necessary works to improve the property.
 If the tenant seeks redress through the courts this does not stop the local authority from using its enforcement powers.
-Local authorities have the power to tackle illegal practices when landlords aren’t carrying out works.
+Local authorities have enforcement power.
+They have the power to take illegal practices when landlords aren’t carrying out works.